deeporiginbio/deeporigin-client/docs/index.md

 <div class="grid cards" markdown>

-- :fontawesome-solid-handshake-simple: **Access your DO resources**
-Work with your DO data, variables, secrets, and other resources through a CLI or Python.
+- :fontawesome-solid-handshake-simple: **Access Deep Origin resources**  <br>Work with your Deep Origin data, variables, secrets, and other resources through a CLI or Python.
 - :octicons-unlock-24: **Free and open-source**
-Install onto your computer to use your data, variables, secrets, and other resources outside DO.
+<br>Install onto your computer to use your data, variables, secrets, and other resources outside Deep Origin.
 - :material-download: **Easy to install**
-Just run `pip install deeporigin`.
+<br>Just run `pip install deeporigin`.
-- :fontawesome-brands-python: **Pure Python** Lightweight, written in pure Python.
+- :fontawesome-brands-python: **Pure Python**
+<br>Lightweight, written in pure Python.
 Works on any system that can run Python.

 </div>